-Your business case is not a document.
+Your Business Case is not a document.
 It’s not a pitch for partnership.
-It’s where you set out exactly how you plan to grow your own practice to increase the profits of your firm.
-The writing it down part of pitching a business case for partnership is actually the last bit of the business case process.
-Your business case needs to be built ideally 3 years out from when you want to make partner.
+It’s where you set out exactly how you plan to grow your practice to increase your firm’s profits.
+The writing it down part of pitching a Business Case for partnership is actually the last bit of the business case process.
+Your Business Case needs to be built ideally 3 years out from when you want to make partner.

 The next stage is to take a step back and do your homework on your firm.
 If you were an external consultant advising your firm, what would you recommend to help them?
 Would you say your firm should:

 - Strengthen the weaknesses in the partnership – be that technically, leadership, financially or commercially?

 - Replace partners who are likely to retire in the near future?